 Our region’s culture is formed from three nations that call this place home: Indigenous Nations, Canada, and the United States.
-Throughout the Interior Cascades of Route 97, you’ll find three Indigenous Nations: Nlaka’pamux, Okanagan *Syilx), and Secwepemc, each with their own unique dialect, traditions, history, and story.
+Throughout the Columbia Cascades of Route 97, you’ll find three Indigenous Nations: Nlaka’pamux, Okanagan *Syilx), and Secwepemc, each with their own unique dialect, traditions, history, and story.
 The history and culture of the indigenous people are deeply interwoven into the fabric of both countries.
 Celebrate with us at Pow Wows and feasts.

 Step into the past and appreciate a simpler life at our interpretation centres and museums.
 In cowboy country, you can stay and relax at a ranch or work alongside ranch hands, tour heritage ranches and attend rodeos, festivals, and fairs.
 You’ll find the people friendly, welcoming, and happy to share their stories.